Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Introduction

 \section{Introduction}

-Flow over rough walls exist in various natural phenomena and engineering applications, such as the atmospheric boundary layer \citep{Raupach1981} and ships \citep{Schultz2007}.
-Specifically, the blade surface of gas turbines can develop distributed roughness over time due to extended use, which has a direct impact on the blade boundary layer flow and significantly affects the efficiency and safety of machine operation \citep{Bons2010review}.
-Therefore, it is important to understand the effect of surface roughness on turbomachinery flows.

-Turbomachinery flows, such as flows through turbine vanes or compressors, feature blade boundary layers impacted by complex pressure gradients and geometries, and accompanied by laminar-turbulent transition and flow separation.
-Most studies on flow over rough walls, however, have focused on equilibrium turbulent flows, like channels, pipes, and flat-plate boundary layers (see reviews \citet{Jimenez2004,Chung2021}).
-Meanwhile, existing work regarding the roughness effects on turbomachinery flows has been restricted to the topics of overall performance, particularly empirical models for drag and heat transfer \citep{Bons2010review}.
-The mechanism for roughness effects on the blade boundary layer is not known in detail, and many important questions remain unanswered.
-In the following, we will briefly summarize the work on roughness in turbulent and transitional boundary layer, along with the roughness studies on gas turbine flows.
+In turbomachinery applications, specifically gas turbines, the blade surfaces inevitably develop distributed roughness over extended operation.
+This roughness significantly impacts the blade boundary layer, which is characterized by complex pressure gradients, laminar-turbulent transition, and flow separation, thereby affecting both the efficiency and operational safety of the machine \cite{Bons2010review}.
+However, existing work regarding roughness effects in turbomachinery applications has been largely restricted to overall performance metrics, particularly empirical models for drag and heat transfer.
+The fundamental mechanisms governing roughness effects on the blade boundary layer remain less understood, and many important questions regarding the detailed flow physics are yet to be answered.
+In the following, we will briefly summarize existing roughness studies on gas turbine flows.